-has the format defined in Figure 9-xx (Feedback subfield format) and includes feedback information instead of Acknowledgement status (see Table 9-39 (Context of the Per AID TID Info subfield and presence of optional subfields if the AID11 subfield is not 2045)).
+If the Feedback Type subfield is 0, the Feedback subfield has the format defined in Figure 9-xx (Feedback subfield format for unavailability feedback) and includes unavailability feedback information instead of Acknowledgement status (see Table 9-39 (Context of the Per AID TID Info subfield and presence of optional subfields if the AID11 subfield is not 2045)).
 [M140, 142] The Unavailability Target Start Time subfield indicates the value of TSF[15:7] at the time when the STA transmitting the Multi-STA BlockAck frame becomes unavailable (see 11.2.1 (General)).
 The Unavailablity Duration subfield indicates the duration in units of 64 µs over which the STA transmitting the Multi-STA BA is not available.